hanifasalihu/HS_Mentorness_SQL_Project/README.md

 # HS_Mentorness_SQL_Project
-An internship project using SQL to analyse a dataset.
+An internship project using SQL to analyse a sales dataset provided by Mentorness.